ELSinLBTH/HDT_Jupyterbook/_sources/housing-data-flow.md

 | **GPT-4**      | - **Large language model** based on a **transformer architecture**.<br>- Pre-trained with **unsupervised learning** on vast amounts of diverse text data.<br>                         | - Handles **open-domain** and **complex texts** well.  | - Requires **API** access and is computationally demanding, but delivers excellent thematic analysis.
 GPT-4 cannot run in local.                |

 As GPT-4 is an online model with data privacy risks, this study selects models **Pegasus, BART and T5** for LLM.<br>
-To test the performance of Pegasus, BART, and T5 models on Extractive Summarisation, this study uses content from a randomly selected speaker, Matthew Pullen, as a test sample.

 ##### Abstractive Summarisation